-- For 360p video, transcoding will usually be realtime (i.e. equal to the duration of the source video).
+- For 360p video, transcoding will usually be up to real time (i.e. equal to the duration of the source video).

-- For 720p video, transcoding will usually be between 4x and 8x the video duration.
+- For 720p video, transcoding will usually be up to between 4x and 8x the video duration.

-- For 1080p video, transcoding will usually be between 10x to 15x of the video duration.
+- For 1080p video, transcoding will usually be up to between 10x to 15x of the video duration.

 Beyond transcoding time and quality, the following considerations are built into Kaltura's architecture to ensure optimal quality of service and SLA.

 - Queuing Time: For 90% of all videos uploaded to Kaltura SaaS, video transcoding begins within 3 seconds after upload complete.
 For 10% of videos, transcoding generally begins within 3 seconds to 3 minutes.